ahmdaa/ahmdaa/README.md

 **Welcome** to my github and thank you for stopping by!

-I recently graduated 🎓 from Hunter College with a degree in Computer Science 👨‍💻 and I'm currently working on my portfolio and exploring job opportunities.
+I recently graduated 🎓 from Hunter College with a degree in Computer Science 👨‍💻

+I'm currently working on my portfolio and exploring job opportunities.

 Check out some of my work below!